Cricova: Wine tasting & the stunning underground city

 Saturday-Sunday: 10.00 – 18.00

 It’s better to book a tour in advance.
-Ask also for their special tours because you might see even more of the underground city.
+Also, ask about their special tours, as you might see even more of the underground city.
 Expect some extra cost as well.

 You can see all the tours here.